Smart Locks Guide

 - Z-Wave: Z-Wave is a wireless technology that operates on low power, specifically 908.42 Mhz in the U.S. It’s biggest advantage?
 Z-Wave doesn’t interfere with Wi-Fi, so your smart lock won’t slow down that Netflix show you’ve been binging all week.

 - Bluetooth: Bluetooth is a mesh technology that many people already use for devices like Bluetooth trackers, AirPods and smart speakers.
 It doesn’t require a hub, which is certainly advantageous.
-To learn more about Bluetooth trackers, a great way to keep track of items, read our comparison of Trackr vs. Tile.

 - ZigBee: Finally, ZigBee is another mesh network that IoT devices use.
 To compare it with Z-Wave, read our head-to-head review on Z-Wave vs. ZigBee.